Clifford Alexander Jr.: Later life

 After his tenure as Secretary of the Army ended in 1981, Alexander formed the consulting firm of Alexander and Associates with his wife.
 In addition, he served on the boards of directors of several national corporations and was a member of the Board of Governors of the American Stock Exchange.
 He served as a political and campaign advisor to Barack Obama in 2008.

+During an interview for the Koeppel report in the 1980, Alexander confessed that he expected to die before seeing an African-American Senator, President or head of a Fortune 500 company.

 Alexander was outspoken in his opposition to the "Don't Ask, Don't Tell" policy of the military, signed a statement in November 2008 calling for its repeal so that gays could serve openly.
 He also expressed his point of view on the matter in his interviews by Rachel Maddow on April 3 and May 11, 2009, as well as on June 28, 2013.

 Personal life and death

 Alexander married Adele Logan in 1959.
 She became a history professor at George Washington University.
 They remained married until his death.
 Together, they had two children: Elizabeth Alexander and Mark C. Alexander.
 Elizabeth wrote and recited the poem "Praise Song for the Day" at the first inauguration of Barack Obama in 2009.
-Mark was the first African American dean of the Villanova University School of Law.
+Mark is the first African American dean of the Villanova University School of Law.

 Alexander was a member of Omega Psi Phi fraternity.
 He relocated to Manhattan in 2013.
 He died on July 3, 2022, at his home in Manhattan.
 He was 88, and suffered from heart failure prior to his death.